-The optical data used in this study are from groundbased ASCs operated by the Finnish Meteorological Institute (FMI).
-The FMI Magnetometers-Ionospheric Radars-Allsky Cameras Large Experiment (MIRACLE) network consists of nine ASCs located in the Fennoscandian region.
+- 105 The optical data used in this study are from ground-based all-sky cameras (ASCs) operated by Finnish meteorological institute (FMI).
+The FMI Magnetometers-Ionospheric Radars-Allsky Cameras Large Experiment (MIRACLE) network consists of 9 ASCs located in the Fennoscandian sector.
 The database has been a huge data source in auroral studies for more than 40 years.
-As technological advancements were growing and the ASC quality was degrading in time, two of the digital ASCs with intensified charge-coupled devices (IC-CDs) were replaced with the newer technology of electronmultiplying CCDs (EMCCDs) in 2007.
+As technological advancements were growing and the ASC qualities were degrading in time, two of the digital ASCs with intensified charge-coupled devices (ICCD) were replaced with the newer technology of electron-multiplying CCD (EMCCD) - 110 in 2007.
 Such cameras are more suitable for studying very faint auroral structures (Sangalli et al., 2011), like pulsating aurora, in detail.
-For event identification, the entire data set in this study is from these newer cameras.
+For event identification, the entire dataset in this study is from these newer cameras.
 We use images filtered for the green emission at 557.7 nm in addition to a few events with images of the blue emission at 427.8 nm.
-From the nine ASCs, we used Kilpisjärvi (KIL, 69.02° N, 20.87° E, geographic) as our primary data source.
-However, when there were no data at KIL, a nearby site, Abisko (ABK, 68.36° N, 18.82° E, geographic), was used as a substitute.
-The fields of view (FOVs) of both sites cover a large area around the FOV of EISCAT radars located in Tromsø, as shown in Fig. 1.
+From the 9 ASCs, we used Kilpisjärvi (KIL, 69.02°N, 20.87°E, geographic) as our primary data source.
+However, when there was no data at KIL, a nearby site Abisko (ABK, 68.36°N, 18.82°E, geographic) was used as a substitute.
+The fields of view (FOVs) of both sites cover a large area around the FOV of EISCAT radars located in Tromsø, as shown in Figure 1. - To study the ionization associated with PsA, we examined electron density measurements from the EISCAT radar located at Tromsø, Norway (69.58°N, 19.21°E, geographic).
+The EISCAT radar system consists of UHF and VHF radars, which are operating at 931 MHz and 224 MHz frequencies (Rishbeth and Williams, 1985).
+We used common programme one (CP1), common programme two (CP2) radar modes for UHF, and common programme six (CP6) radar mode VHF radars.
+These - 120 modes are suitable for observing D and E regions ionization with a range resolution of < 6 km during particle precipitation events.
+Details about the radar modes can be found at https://eiscat.se/scientist/document/experiments/.
+During the pulsating auroras, either UHF or VHF radar was operative, and electron density was obtained either in the field-aligned or zenith measurements.
+We then used the magnitude and altitude of electron densities during different types of PsA to understand the flux and energy of electrons associated with them.